Changing The World – Kasha Sequoia Slavner – The Sunrise Storyteller

 It’s Friday night and your scrolling through your Twitter feed.
 After a long work week, you’re in need of some inspiring content but all you can see are stories about disasters, crime, and unhappy people.
+You want to change the world but have not idea how.
 Cut to Monday morning and you’re watching the news as you get ready to start a new week.
 Instead of seeing stories that give you energy and motivate you to get out the door and work hard, you see stories of violence, political drama, and tears.
 You can’t help but think of the age-old question asked by Bonnie Tyler – where have all the good men gone?

 News from around the world is becoming instantly accessible to us, and while this can definitely be a good thing, it can also make it more difficult to escape pictures of helplessness.
 It’s easy to feel powerless and discouraged as a consumer of today’s media, and I think I speak for all of us when I say that it is time for a change.
 There are amazing stories out there, and they deserve to be heard.

 That’s exactly what Kasha Slavner thought at age 14, and she decided that it was up to her to be the change that she wanted to see in the world.

 Change Starts with One Story

 When Kasha was 14-years old, she was lucky enough to attend the United Nations Commission on the Status of Women as a youth delegate and the youngest member of Canada’s longest-standing feminist peace organization, The Canadian Voice of Women for Peace.
 Kasha had been passionate about world issues for as long as she could remember, but at this Commission she conducted her first interview and recorded her first story of resilience in the face of adversity.
 It was this interview that inspired Kasha to create The Global Sunrise Project, a media hub that would produce content meant to inspire hope.